Inscape Data Services

-Inscape is a provider of ACR services to Smart TV OEMs.
-The company was founded in 2009 as TV Interactive Systems later renamed Cognitive Media Networks Inc. On August 10, 2015, Vizio acquired Cognitive Media Networks and renamed it Inscape.
+Inscape is an American provider of automatic content recognition (ACR) services to Smart TV OEMs.

+The company was founded in 2009 as TV Interactive Systems, later renamed Cognitive Media Networks Inc. On August 10, 2015, Vizio acquired Cognitive Media Networks and renamed it Inscape.
 In July 2016 Vizio announced Inscape will spin off and operate as a separate, privately owned company.